The hack-and-slash spin-off prequel to Breath of the Wild that works surprisingly well.

 Hyrule Warriors: Age of Calamity starts right in the middle of the Great Calamity, the fall of Hyrule.
 While defending a dying Link from a Guardian and finding her inner-power, Zelda unknowingly activates the 'Diminutive Guardian'.
-Seeing the chaos and destruction, the Diminutive Guardian opens up a portal and jumps through with a portion of Calamity Ganon following it.
+Seeing the chaos and destruction, the Diminutive Guardian opens up a portal and jumps through with a portion of Calamity Ganon's essence on its tail.

 The Diminutive Guardian ends up in the past, a few weeks before the fall of Hyrule.
 There, it's found by Link, Impa and Zelda and gives them insight into the future.
 With their new ally in toe, the trio set out to save Hyrule by firstly finding suitable pilots for the four Divine Beasts.

 Age of Calamity´s story is told throughout 7 chapters, the first 4 of which are pretty strong.
 It has Link, Zelda, Impa and the Diminutive Guardian travel across Hyrule recruiting the Champions, find the Master Sword etc. The stuff that we've all gathered from Breath of the Wild.
 Nothing too exciting in that sense, but it has a new addition or a curveball here or there that makes it more interesting like Impa's involvement.
 The only real critique in this half is that the villain, the newly introduced Astor, is a weak character.
 Forgettable in every sense of the word.

 |The story of Age of Calamity brings us across moments only mentioned in Breath of the Wild, such as the Champions fight against the Blights that Ganon sent to take over the Divine Beasts.|